decentral1se/tasty-discover/README.md

 # Configuration

 In order to configure the test discovery and running, you'll need to add the following in your `Tasty.hs`.

-You can pass configuration options with `-optF`.
+You can pass configuration options with `-optF`:

 ``` haskell
 {-#